Project title: The impact of Generative AI on Gender Pay Gap in the Creative Media Industries

 Training opportunities

-A comprehensive package of training will be agreed in consultation with the supervisors including bespoke training on impact evaluation and decision-making under risk among smallholder farmers.
-Elements of training will be provided by the supervisors, the collaborative partner, and by other providers.
+A comprehensive package of training will be agreed in consultation with the supervisors.
+Elements of training will be provided by the supervisors, the Fawcett Society, and by other providers.

 Studentship details

-This studentship is between +3.5 and +4.5-year (1+3.5, 2+2.5, +4.5) awards.
+Studentships are advertised as being between +3.5 and +4.5-year (1+3.5, 2+2.5, +4.5) awards.
 The standard length of an ESRC-funded studentship is +3.5.
-This includes the standard +3 PhD, plus an +0.25 term for the integrated placement which the collaborative partner is expected to offer the DR, and a further additional +0.25 to enable the student to undertake training relevant to their research project (including career progression).
+This includes the standard +3 PhD, plus an +0.25 (one term) for the integrated placement which you must take as part of your studentship, and a further additional +0.25 (one term) to enable you to undertake training relevant to your research project (including career progression).
 All studentships are offered on either a full-time or part-time basis.

 Residential eligibility

-All applicants, whether Home or International, are eligible for a full award, that is, they will receive a stipend (salary) and they will not have to pay any university tuition fees during their studentship award
+All applicants, whether Home or International, are eligible for a full award, that is, you will receive a stipend (salary) and you will not have to pay any university tuition fees during your studentship award.

 How to apply for this studentship

-If your application is accepted by SENSS, you will need to make a separate application for a place to study at the University of East Anglia as your host University.
-You will be provided with a link with information on how to make your application to the University of East Anglia once the SENSS proposal has been accepted.
+If your application is accepted by SENSS, you will need to make a separate application for a place to study at the University of Roehampton as your host University.
+You will be provided with a link with information on how to make your application to the University of Roehampton once the SENSS proposal has been accepted.

 Deadline: